IvanUkhov/blog/_drafts/2021-01-25-dirichlet-process.md

 ![](/assets/images/2021-01-25-dirichlet-process/direct-prior-1.svg)

-It can be seen that the larger the $$\lambda$$ parameter, the smoother the curve.
-This is because larger $$\lambda$$’s “break” the stick into many small pieces (small probabilities), allowing the normalized base measure to be extensively sampled, which, in the limit, converges to this very measure.
+It can be seen that the larger the prior volume, the smoother the curve.
+This is because larger $$\lambda$$’s “break” the stick into more pieces, allowing the normalized base measure—as shown in Equation (5)—to be extensively sampled, which, in the limit, converges to this very measure.

-Conditioning on the observed data, which is what Equation (2) shows, we obtain the following sample draws from the posterior Dirichlet distribution:
+Now, conditioning on the observed data, which is what Equation (2) shows, we obtain the following sample draws from the posterior Dirichlet distribution:

 ![](/assets/images/2021-01-25-dirichlet-process/direct-posterior-1.svg)

 The model no longer ignores the data.
-When the prior volume, $$\lambda$$, is small, virtually no data points come from $$P_0$$, and the curve is nearly indistinguishable from the one of the data.
+When the prior volume is small, virtually no data points come from $$P_0$$, and the curve is nearly indistinguishable from the one of the data.
 As $$\lambda$$ gets larger, the prior gets stronger, and the estimate gets shrunk toward it.

 The above model has a serious limitation: it assumes a discrete probability distribution for the data-generating process, which can be seen in the prior and